Lalit2109/appGateway/README.md

 ### Maintenance Mode

 1. Script reads the current App Gateway configuration
-2. Filters to only the routing rules specified in `routingRulesToProcess` (typically 2 rules)
+2. Processes routing rules specified in `routingRulesToProcess` (typically 2 rules)
-3. Creates or updates a maintenance backend pool with the specified HTTPS URL (FQDN)
+3. Creates/uses a redirect configuration pointing to the external URL (`maintenanceRedirectURL`)
-4. **Saves the original backend pool** for each routing rule to a state file
-5. Updates the specified routing rules to point to the maintenance backend pool
+4. Updates routing rules to use the redirect configuration (redirects to external site)
+5. Clears backend pool and backend settings from routing rules
 6. Applies the configuration

 ### Normal Mode

-1. Script loads the state file to retrieve original backend pool information
+1. Script reads backend pool and backend settings names from configuration file
-2. Filters to only the routing rules specified in `routingRulesToProcess`
+2. Processes routing rules specified in `routingRulesToProcess`
+3. Finds backend pools and backend settings in App Gateway by name (from config)
-3. Restores each specified routing rule to its original backend pool
+4. Restores each routing rule to use the backend pool and settings specified in config
+5. Clears redirect configuration from routing rules
-4. Applies the configuration
+6. Applies the configuration

-### State Management

-State files (`appgateway-state-{environment}.json`) are created automatically to track:
-- Original backend pool for each routing rule
-- Timestamp of last maintenance switch

-**Important**: Keep state files safe!
-They're needed to restore normal mode.
+**Note**: No state files are used.
+All restoration values come directly from the configuration file.

 ## File Structure